Whether you are new to insurance, or experienced in insurance sales, you can join a proven leader. Bring the ingredients and we will help you build a

 Many independent agents are paid by commission only.
 Sales workers who are employees of an agency or an insurance carrier may be paid in one of three ways: salary only, salary plus commission, or salary plus bonus.

 In general, commissions are the most common form of compensation, especially for experienced agents.
 The amount of the commission depends on the type and amount of insurance sold and on whether the transaction is a new policy or a renewal.
 When agents meet their sales goals or when an agency meets its profit goals, agents usually get bonuses.
 Some agents involved with financial planning receive a fee for their services rather than a commission.

 Insurance sales agents usually determine their own hours of work and often schedule evening and weekend appointments for the convenience of their clients.
 Some sales agents meet with clients during business hours and then spend evenings doing paperwork and preparing presentations to prospective clients.
-Most agents work full time, and about 1 in 5 worked more than 40 hours per week in 2014.
+Most agents work full time, and about 1 in 5 work more than 40 hours per week.

-Employment of insurance sales agents is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of insurance sales agents is projected to grow 9 percent over the next ten years, faster than the average for all occupations.

 Because the profitability of insurance companies depends on a steady stream of new customers, the demand for insurance sales agents is expected to continue.
 Employment growth will likely be strongest for independent sales agents as insurance companies rely more on brokerages and less on captive agents as a way to control costs.

 Many clients do their own Internet research and purchase insurance online.
 This practice somewhat reduces demand for insurance sales agents, because many purchases can then be made without their services.
 However, agents are still needed to interact with clients to help them understand their options and choose a policy that is right for them.
 Many people lack the time or expertise to study the different types of insurance to decide what they need.
 These clients will continue to rely on the advice from insurance sales agents.